awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/limits.md

 # Limits<a name="limits"></a>

-When working with Amazon Kinesis Data Analytics, note the following limits:
+When working with Amazon Kinesis Data Analytics for SQL Applications, note the following limits:
 + The size of a row in an in\-application stream is limited to 512 KB\.
 Kinesis Data Analytics uses up to 1 KB to store metadata\.
 This metadata counts against the row limit\.